tom-seddon/b2/doc/wip/configs.md

 ### Powering on/off an external second processor

-This option doesn't apply to the Master 128 with Master Turbo.
-The Master Turbo is connected internally and is therefore always powered.
+For Master 128 with Master Turbo, the second processor is connected internally and always powered on.
 For all other cases, the `File` > `Power-on reset` will gain 2 additional options: one to reset with the 6502 second processor on, and one to reset with it off.
 (The ticked entry indicates the current state.)

 ![Parasite reset menu](./generated/reset.second_processor.png)